Insality/druid/README.md

 In this example you can inspect a variety of **Druid** components and see how they work.
 Each example page provides a direct link to the corresponding example code, making it easier for you to understand how to use **Druid**.

+## Features

+- **Components** - Provides a extensive set of components, from basic buttons to infinity data lists and rich texts
+- **Customizable** - You can customize components appearance and behaviour
+- **Widgets** - Powerful way to create your own reusable components
+- **Input Handling** - Handles input in a stack-based manner and manage input priority
+- **Event Based** - Uses [Defold Event](https://github.com/Insality/defold-event) for components callbacks and communication between components

 ## Setup